reimagined/resolve/docs/tutorial.md

   ...
 ```

-You can use this function to handle item checking on the client and send the **toggleShoppingItem** command to the server along with the required data in the payload.
+You can use this function to handle item selection on the client and send the **toggleShoppingItem** command to the server along with the required data in the payload.

 In the code below, the **toggleShoppingItem** function is used to handle checkbox click events.